Cheap barrel saddles for serious barrel racers on a budget. New and used barrel racing saddles at affordable prices.

 Comparison Shop For Affordable Barrel Saddles

-Below are cheap barrel saddles for sale from eBay and Amazon (usually priced at $600.00 or less).
+Below are cheap barrel saddles for sale from eBay and HorseSaddleShop that are priced at approximately $1,200.00 or less.

 More Cheap Barrel Saddles?

-While eBay and Amazon are both good sources for finding a barrel saddle on a budget, depending on how flexible your spending can be there might be a few more choices out there.
+Another great source for finding a barrel saddle on a budget is to shop saddles on clearance.
 Below is a link to HorseSaddleShop’s clearance saddle page.
-This page will have a variety of saddles – not just barrel saddles – and prices are likely to be higher than $600.00.
+This page will have a variety of saddles – not just barrel saddles – and prices may or may not be within your budget.
 Even so, this page often offers some good deals and might be worth checking out.

 StateLineTack also has a great clearance page.
 It offers all kinds of barn supplies, tack, apparel, etc. – not just saddles – but we’ve noticed discounts on all kinds of items from 10% to over 50%.
 It’s usually not a great page to find a cheap barrel saddle, but you can often find other good (or great) deals.